 - To ensure that your diet and exercise routine is in accordance with your health requirements.

 - To build a relationship with your primary care physician.
 The annual physical exams are also performed before surgery for pre-operative clearance and before beginning a new medication or treatment

 HOW TO PREPARE YOURSELF FOR A PHYSICAL EXAMINATION?

 Schedule an appointment with your Primary Care physician at a convenient time.
 You can also contact your health insurance for a list of practitioners in your area.
-A small preparation for your physical examination can help you get the most out of your time with your primary care physician.
+A small preparation for your comprehensive physical examination can help you get the most out of your time with your primary care physician.
 You should prepare a list containing the following essential information;

 - A list of your current medications including herbal, vitamin and mineral supplements and over the counter drugs